AI Use Cases/Professional Services

 Why this breaks down for firms without historical spend data

 The machine learning models that classify spend by engagement type and flag cost anomalies are trained on your firm's historical patterns.
 If you have fewer than 12 months of clean, coded invoice history in your source systems, the model lacks the baseline it needs to identify what 'normal' looks like for a given client type or engagement category.
-Firms in this position should expect a longer ramp to the 96%+ classification accuracy threshold cited in the expected ROI, and should plan for higher manual review volumes in months one through six.
+Firms in this position should expect a longer ramp to steady-state classification accuracy, and should plan for higher manual review volumes in months one through six.

 5. 5